Entity relationship behavior

 Only assign the opportunities owned by the previous account owner to the new salesperson.
 This allows the new salesperson to replace the previous owner.

-These options are common ones you can configure using entity relationship behavior in Dynamics 365.
+These options are common ones you can configure using entity relationship behavior in Dynamics 365 for Customer Engagement apps.
 If you require different behaviors consider purchasing a solution containing the behavior you need or developing a plugin to provide additional options.

 These configuration options are called cascading behaviors because they cascade down the hierarchy of related entities.
 For example, if deleting an account causes related opportunities to be deleted, what about the activities associated with the opportunities?
-In Dynamics 365 the behavior defined in each of the entity relationships for activity type entities is that they are deleted as well.
+In Dynamics 365 for Customer Engagement apps the behavior defined in each of the entity relationships for activity type entities is that they are deleted as well.

 However, not all entities are treated this way.
 For example, orders and invoices contain important business data that shouldn’t be inadvertently deleted.
 They have entity relationship behavior configured to restrict deleting customer or opportunity records that they are associated with.
 Before you can delete the customer or opportunity that has a related order or invoice record, you must delete the order or invoice first.

-As you model your business data by creating custom entities or when using existing Dynamics 365 system entities, consider the behavior you require and the implications for the entire hierarchy of related entities.
+As you model your business data by creating custom entities or when using existing Dynamics 365 for Customer Engagement apps system entities, consider the behavior you require and the implications for the entire hierarchy of related entities.

 Parental entity relationships